-For information on how to become an authorized driver, contact the Department of Human Resources.
+For information on how to become an authorized driver, refer to Campus Safety's transportation services page on the Hood College website.

 This policy is intended to provide a brief summary of the benefit plan in which you may be eligible to participate.
 The benefits are described as clearly as possible, with a minimal use of the technical words and phrases appearing in the legal documents.
 However, the official plan document remains the final authority and, in the event of a conflict with a policy or a summary plan description, will govern in all cases.
 Copies of plan documents may be obtained by contacting the Department of Human Resources.